List of Pokémon Trading Card Game sets: Diamond and Pearl Base Set

 Diamond and Pearl Base Set, released in May 2007, is the 33rd set of cards in the Pokémon Trading Card Game and the 17th set released by Pokémon USA.
-Its symbol is a circle in an upside-down pentagon. it is a set of 130 cards.
+Its symbol is a circle in an upside-down pentagon.
+It is a set of 130 cards.
 The set is the first in English-language territories to include fourth-generation Pokémon; namely, those that first featured in the Pokémon Diamond and Pearl video games on the Nintendo DS.
 Several new rules were introduced to the Pokémon Trading Card Game with the release of Diamond & Pearl Base Set in Japan, and several changes have been made to the format of the cards; some of these changes were included in previous card formats, and others are brand new.
-One such change is the introduction of Pokémon LV.X, replacing the retired Pokémon-ex and Pokémon-"star" cards.
-This is also the first set in which Pokémon classified as Poison type in the video game series would be identified as Psychic rather than Grass type and the first set to include Pokémon cards with "energy-less attacks" denoted by a transparent effect where energy requirements would normally be.
+One such change is the introduction of Pokémon LV.X, replacing the retired Pokémon-ex and Pokémon Star cards.
+A Pokémon LV.X can be played to "Level Up" the Active Pokémon, and it would retain all attacks, Poké-Powers, and Poké-Bodies of the previous "Level".
+This is also the first set in which Pokémon classified as Poison type in the video game series would be identified as Psychic rather than Grass type, and the first set to include Pokémon cards with attacks with no Energy costs, denoted by a transparent effect where Energy requirements would normally be.
 Basic Dark and Steel Energy cards are introduced in this set.
 Three holographic Pokémon cards from this set were released in tin sets a few weeks prior to the set's launch.
 These tins included a Tyranitar tin featuring a Turtwig, a Camerupt tin featuring a Chimchar, and a Milotic tin featuring a Piplup.

 Diamond and Pearl – Mysterious Treasures

 Diamond and Pearl – Mysterious Treasures, released in August 2007, is the 34th set of cards in the Pokémon Trading Card Game and the 18th set released by Pokémon USA.
 Its symbol is a shiny jewel.
 The set introduces the Sinnoh Legendary trio, Uxie, Mesprit, and Azelf, as well as the fourth-generation Fossil Pokémon Rampardos and Bastiodon, both featured in their respective theme decks.
 The set also introduces "Pokémon with Item" cards, Pokémon cards with held items that work similarly to the Poké-Body mechanic.
 For this particular set, all held items are the berries found in the Pokémon Diamond and Pearl games.
-The set includes three new Pokémon LV.X and has a total of 124 cards.
+The set includes three new Pokémon LV.X and has a total of 123 cards.
 It is also the first set to include a secret card since EX Holon Phantoms.